exygy-design/hsa-docs/current-back.md

 ## <a name="our-process"></a>Our Process

-We’ve talked to HSA representatives from The Department of Aging and Adult Services (DAAS), The Office of Early Care and Education (OECE), and The Department of Human Services (DHS), including the Information Technology Department (IT), Family and Children’s Services (FCS), Internal Affairs, and Executive Leadership.
+We’ve talked to HSA representatives from The Department of Aging and Adult Services (DAAS), The Office of Early Care and Education (OECE), and The Department of Human Services (DHS), including the Information Technology Department (IT), Family and Children's Services (FCS),  Internal Affairs, and Executive Leadership.
 We’ve engaged HSA clients and Community Based Organizations (CBOs).
 The overwhelming response to the current website has been:

 > "The website is not suiting the agency or client needs.
-What can we do to fix it?"*
+What can we do to fix it?"

 We’ve heard honest criticism from each of the above stakeholders. "*The website is dated."
 “The content is all over the place.”
 “Nobody takes responsibility.”
 “It’s impossible to navigate.”* Our research dug deep within the agency, analyzing the website traffic data and holding community forums at the San Francisco Public Library and at a local CBO (Arriba Juntos).
 We conducted comparative analysis of public agencies in the city, county, state, and beyond.
 Our process uncovered ideas about a future HSA website that has the potential to be an exemplar amongst public services agencies.
-These findings were the foundation for the document *[HSA Recommendations And Next Steps](https://docs.google.com/document/d/1_dGx7mEOc0AjDD_RiLr2MSUNVYHci8Vkp-KqwakhtKw/edit?usp=sharing)*
+These findings were the foundation for the document *HSA Recommendations.*

 * * *

 ## <a name="current-landscape"></a>Current Landscape

-HHSA has distinct Departments, The Department of Human Services (DHS) , The Department of Aging and Adult Services (DAAS), and the Office of Early Care and Education (OECE).
-These Departments serve specific client populations with discrete needs.
-OECE’s clients may overlap with the other Departments.
+HSA has two distinct Departments, The Department of Human Services (DHS) and The Department of Aging and Adult Services (DAAS), and the Office of Early Care and Education (OECE).
+The two Departments serve specific client populations with discrete needs.
+OECE’s clients may overlap with the two Departments.
 HSA’s public-facing website, sfhsa.org, is a funnel for all clients to find information.
 Beyond information, few, if any, services are provided through the website; however, links to services exist, including MyBenefits CalWIN.

 ### Goals and Objectives